Zero-Freeness is All You Need: A Weitz-Type FPTAS for the Entire Lee-Yang Zero-Free Region: Introduction

-Although FPTASes for 2-spin systems have been obtained via both Barvinok's algorithm~\cite{peters2019conjecture,Bencszero,mann2019approximation,LSSFisherzeros,petersregts20,GGHP22,PRS23,zerofe, shao2021contraction} and Weitz's algorithm~\cite{zhang2009approximating,li2012approximate,li2013correlation,sinclair2014approximation}, the applicability differs.
-While Barvinok’s algorithm covers broad regions including ferromagnetic systems.
-Weitz’s algorithm is mainly effective for antiferromagnetic systems where SSM holds.
+Although FPTASes for 2-spin systems have been obtained via both Barvinok's algorithm \cite{peters2019conjecture,Bencszero,mann2019approximation,liu2019ising,LSSFisherzeros,petersregts20,GGHP22,PRS23,zerofe, shao2021contraction} and Weitz's algorithm \cite{zhang2009approximating,li2012approximate,li2013correlation,sinclair2014approximation}, the applicability differs.
+While Barvinok’s algorithm covers broad regions including ferromagnetic systems, Weitz’s algorithm is mainly effective for antiferromagnetic systems where SSM holds.
 The SSM property crucially required by Weitz's algorithm is often absent in the ferromagnetic regime.
 Recent work~\cite{regts2023absence, shao2024zero} established a connection between these two frameworks by showing that zero-freeness implies SSM, provided zero-free results hold for graphs with pinned vertices.
-As a consequence, some new SSM results have been proved to 2-spin systems~\cite{shao2024zero}, which makes Weitz’s algorithm can be applied.
+As a consequence, some new SSM results have been proved for 2-spin systems~\cite{shao2024zero}, which makes Weitz’s algorithm can be applied.
 However, some of the most celebrated zero-freeness results, such as the Lee–Yang theorem~\cite{LeeYang1,LeeYang2} for the ferromagnetic Ising model, only hold for graphs without pinned vertices.
-Consequently, for the ferromagnetic Ising model on graphs of bounded degree, although Barvinok’s algorithm yields an FPTAS throughout the Lee–Yang zero-free region~\cite{LSSFisherzeros}, i.e., $\lambda\in \mathbb{C}$ and $|\lambda|< 1$ or $|\lambda|> 1$ symmetrically, Weitz's algorithm cannot be applied to the entire zero-free region due to the lack of SSM.
+Consequently, for the ferromagnetic Ising model on graphs of bounded degree, although Barvinok’s algorithm yields an FPTAS throughout the Lee–Yang zero-free region~\cite{liu2019ising}, i.e., $\lambda\in \mathbb{C}$ and $|\lambda|< 1$ or $|\lambda|> 1$ symmetrically, Weitz's algorithm cannot be applied to the entire zero-free region due to the lack of SSM.
 So far, the best known SSM results hold for regions much smaller than the Lee--Yang zero-free region \cite{shao2024zero,shao2021contraction}, namely the union of the open disk centered at $0$ with radius $\beta^{-\Delta}$ where $\Delta$ is the degree bound and a strip-shaped neighborhood of the real segment $[0, \frac{1}{\beta^{\Delta-2}\,((\Delta-2)\beta^2-\Delta)}).$ In fact, it is known that SSM does not hold throughout the entire zero-free region \cite{BAG07,sinclair2014approximation}.
 For instance, for the three-dimensional Ising model at low temperatures where the Lee--Yang theorem holds, it is known that SSM does not hold~\cite{BAG07}, although weak spatial mixing does.
+Although these deterministic-approximation approaches face inherent limitations, it is worth noting that the ferromagnetic Ising model also admits classical polynomial-time approximate sampling algorithms via Markov chain Monte Carlo, most notably the Jerrum–Sinclair algorithm~\cite{jerrum1993polynomial}.

 So far, for 2-spin systems, the regions where Barvinok’s algorithm applies strictly contain and are much larger than those accessible to Weitz’s algorithm.
 This raises a natural and interesting question: \textit{Is Barvinok’s algorithm inherently more powerful than Weitz’s algorithm?} In this paper, we provide negative evidence for this question.